elzme/blog/DesignPatterns.md

 random_computer_player.make_a_move
 ```

-The benefit with this pattern comes in how easy it to extend the ```ComputerPlayer``` behavior: we can easily new strategy objects to our system.
-And, if we ever want to alter the computer's behavior, we can just pass that new strategy to our ```ComputerPlayer```.
+The benefit with this pattern comes in how simple it to extend the ```ComputerPlayer``` behavior: we can easily add a new strategy object to our system.
+And, if we ever want to alter the ```ComputerPlayer``` behavior, we can just pass that new strategy in.
 This change is completely encapsulated in the specific strategy objects, and the ```ComputerPlayer``` doesn't need to know a thing!

 -----------------------